Strength that doesn't run out

 "Have not I commanded thee?
 Be strong and courageous; be not afraid, neither be thou dismayed: for the LORD thy God is with thee whithersoever thou goest."

-God's command to Joshua before entering unknown territory.
+God gives this command to Joshua three times in succession (1:6, 1:7, 1:9).
 The basis for courage is not confidence in yourself but in the God who accompanies you.
+"Whithersoever thou goest" — the unknown geography of your future is not empty.
+God is already there.

 Psalm 46:1